HARD TARGET LIVING

 Programs developed from the HTL curriculum approach violence prevention training from a public health lens rather than a criminal justice or defensive tactics lens.
 ALL individuals, not just those identified as more likely to experience or perpetuate violence, are equipped with information and strategies to proactively minimize the likelihood a violent or criminal situation can develop and cause them harm.

-HTL programs shine a light on the the false narrative perpetuating many self-defense, active shooter, or run/hide/fight programs and which drives up sales of such training through fear; the narrative that the power of a potential threat to cause harm to others is greater than the power of those who might be targeted to prevent or avoid active violence.
+HTL programs shine a light on the the false narrative perpetuating many self-defense, active shooter, or run/hide/fight programs and which drives up sales of such training through fear; the narrative that any potential threat has more power to cause harm to others, than innocent individuals have to prevent or avoid active violence.
 The truth of the matter is, a potential threat has much less power and much less time to control the outcome of their criminal intent, than those who might be chosen as targets have to prevent or avoid being harmed.
 HTL programs reveal this truth and more to return power where it belongs -- with the individuals who have been led to believe it's just a matter of time and bad luck before they will have to respond to a violent threat and there's nothing they can do to prevent or avoid it.

 Peace cannot be achieved through violence, it can only be attained through understanding.